 - Enter your user ID and password.

 - Sign out when your session is complete.

 Keep in mind that you should never select the “Remember My User ID” option when using a public computer or someone else’s device.
 When using public computers, clear the browsing data when you’re done.
 Deleting browsing data and unchecking “Remember My User ID” are vital steps to protecting your personal information and preventing fraud.

-Logging in to your Citibank account from your tablet or smartphone is quick and easy.
-You can access your account through a browser just like with a desktop computer, or you can log in using the Citibank app.
+Logging in to your Citi account from your tablet or smartphone is quick and easy.
+You can access your account through a browser just like with a desktop computer, or you can log in using the Citi app.
 The Citi Mobile banking app is an easier option and gives you faster access by skipping the login process.
 The app also provides notifications about bank and credit card transactions.

 Here’s how to access your account with the Citi Mobile app:

 - Download the Citi app for your device.
 You can do this from the Citi site, Google Play or the App Store.